jonnonz1/nz-statute-book/acts/public/1988/disputes-tribunal-act-1988.md

 ### 38 Right to appear at hearings
 (1) At the hearing of a claim every party shall be entitled to attend and be heard.
-(2) Subject to subsection (3), no party shall be entitled to be represented at a hearing by a representative unless it appears to the Tribunal to be proper in all the circumstances to so allow, and the Tribunal approves such representative.
+(2) Subject to subsections (3) and (3A), no party shall be entitled to be represented at a hearing by a representative unless it appears to the Tribunal to be proper in all the circumstances to so allow, and the Tribunal approves such representative.
 (3) The following parties may be represented by a representative who is approved by the Tribunal:
   (a) the Crown, if the representative is an officer or employee of the Crown:
-  (b) a corporation or an unincorporated body of persons, if the representative is an officer or employee or a member of the corporation or body or holds a majority interest in it:
+  (b) a corporation or an unincorporated body of persons, if the representative is an officer or employee or a member of the corporation or body or holds directly or indirectly, at least a 50% interest in it:
   (c) a person jointly liable or entitled with another or others, if the representative is one of the persons jointly liable or entitled or, in the case of a partnership, is an employee of those persons:
   (d) a minor, or other person under disability:
   (e) any other person, if the Tribunal is satisfied that for sufficient cause that person is unable to appear in person or is unable to present his or her case adequately.
+(3A) If an insurer is a party, it may, subject to subsection (3B), be represented by any agent who— (a) has been engaged by the insurer solely or principally as an underwriter or to administer insurance claims; and (b) is authorised for the purpose by the insurer; and (c) is approved by the Tribunal.
+(3B) For the purposes of subsection (3A), if the agent approved by the Tribunal is not an individual (for example a body corporate), an employee, officer, or member of the agent may carry out the duties of the agent under that subsection, but only if the individual concerned is also approved by the Tribunal.
 (4) Where a representative of a party is proposed for the Tribunal's approval, the Tribunal shall satisfy itself that the person proposed has sufficient knowledge of the case and sufficient authority to bind the party.
 (5) The Tribunal may permit any person nominated by a party to be present at the hearing and to assist the party in the presentation of his or her case if it appears to the Tribunal to be proper in all the circumstances to so permit, and the Tribunal approves such person.
 (6) No person approved by the Tribunal under subsection (5) shall be entitled to be heard at the hearing, and the Tribunal may exclude any such person from the hearing at any time.
 (7) The Tribunal shall not—any person who is, or has been, enrolled as a barrister and solicitor, or who, in the opinion of the Tribunal, is, or has been, regularly engaged in advocacy work before other tribunals; but this prohibition does not apply where—
   (a) appoint under section 27(2)﻿(a); or
-  (b) approve as a representative under subsection (2) or subsection (3); or (c) approve under subsection (5)—
+  (b) approve as a representative under subsections (2), (3), or (3A); or (c) approve under subsection (5)—
-  (d) the person proposed for approval under subsection (3) is a person or one of the persons jointly liable or entitled with another or others; or
+  (d) the person proposed for approval under subsection (3) or (3A) is a person or one of the persons jointly liable or entitled with another or others; or
-  (e) the party seeking to be represented is a company and the person proposed for approval under subsection (3) is the majority shareholder of the company.
+  (e) the party seeking to be represented is a company and the person proposed for approval under subsection (3) or (3A) is the majority shareholder of the company.
-(8) Where the Tribunal appoints any person under section 27(2)﻿(a) or approves any person under subsection (2) or subsection (3) or subsection (5) of this section, the Tribunal may impose in respect of any such appointment or approval such conditions as it considers necessary to ensure that any other party to the proceedings is not substantially disadvantaged by that appointment or approval.
+(8) Where the Tribunal appoints any person under section 27(2)﻿(a) or approves any person under subsection (2), (3), (3A), or (5) of this section, the Tribunal may impose in respect of any such appointment or approval such conditions as it considers necessary to ensure that any other party to the proceedings is not substantially disadvantaged by that appointment or approval.

 ### 39 Proceedings to be held in private
 (1) All proceedings before the Tribunal shall be held in private.